servus-social/servus/README.md

 * All content and settings stored as **plain text**.
 Except, of course, images or other media you have as content.
 Not in a SQL database, not in "the cloud", not in "some Nostr relays"... but in plain text files on the machine running Servus.
 * As a corolary of the above, a *full backup* is just an `rsync` command... or a `.zip` file.
 Download a copy of it to your laptop, write a script that imports it to another CMS, search it, copy-paste parts of it to other places...
 * All content served to the readers is **plain HTML served over HTTP(S)**.
 No Javascript that generates UI elements on the client side, no Javascript that queries Nostr relays or uses background HTTP requests to get content from the server.
 What you get is a plain "website" that you can open in any web browser or even using `wget`.
-* **Support for "themes"**. *Simple* doesn't mean ugly nor does it mean it should be limited in any way.
+* **Support for themes**. *Simple* doesn't mean ugly nor does it mean it should be limited in any way.
 Avoiding unnecessary client-side technologies doesn't mean the websites built using Servus need to look "old school" or be limited in functionality.
 In fact, themes *can* use Javascript *if they want to* - for certain effects, etc. The goal is to not *require* Javascript as part of the overall architecture, not to avoid it at any cost.
 * **Multiple websites** that can be separately administered in one instance.
 So you will be able to, for example, self-host your personal website, your business's website and have your uncle host his blog, all with a single Servus instance.

 ## Performance and limitations

-The web is the social network!

-**The (perceived) performance for the visitors of web pages** hosted using Servus is the most important.

 As mentioned above, the web browser does not need to run any client-side code or make any additional requests to get the full experience!
 Plain HTML, CSS + any images, etc...
 It is also very easy to put a CDN in front of Servus and make requests even faster because of this very reason (static pages with no dependence on external requests)!

 **Servus** does **not** aim to be a performant general-purpose Nostr relay - one that can efficiently ingest huge numbers of events, execute random queries or stream back events for subscriptions in real-time.
 There are others much better at that!

-The *Nostr relay* offered by Servus is very limited!
-It should be **fast to get all events belonging to a website**... but it may be slow or even impossible to make more complex queries.
-Also, you don't get streaming of new events coming in after a query has been issued!
-After existing events are returned as response to a query, you get [`EOSE`](https://github.com/nostr-protocol/nips/blob/master/01.md) and the connection is closed.
-The client needs to open a new connection and make a new query later in the future if it wants to get new events.

 ## Status